C++ Vector pop_back

 After deleting last string, string is :welcome to javaCppTutorial

-In this example, last string is being removed using pop_back function.
+In this instance, the final string is eliminated using the pop_back method.